Bookish events

 A big thank you to everyone who helped us to put them on and came to join in the fun.

-After a hugely entertaining evening last year, author Mark Bridgeman returned in September with a new trial for the jury to consider.
-Did we guess the verdict and get it right this time?
+Author Mark Bridgeman returned in September last year with a new trial for the jury to consider.
+Did we guess theverdict and get it right this time?
 Hum.
 Some of us did but all of my watching of CSI clearly hasn’t improved my forensic abilities!
 To read more of Mark’s fascinating tales, take a look at Perthshire’s Pound of Flesh.

 In August we welcomed Iain Maloney, who acted as our guide to the Victorian-built lighthouses of Japan and his own quest to visit as many of them as he could.
 Part travel memoir, part history, Iain’s book, The Japan Lights, took us to isolated regions of rural Japan, uncovering and exploring tales from the past and present day.